tensorflow/community/rfcs/20190501-tf-tensor-cord.md

   `tf.io.decode_raw`.  `tf.io.encode_raw` would make sense, but it would incur the overhead of copying the tensor data into a new string.
 A more efficient approach is to create a TensorCord pointed at the old tensor.
+* Strings coming in from network I/O are copied out of protos and into tensors, which also incurs a copy overhead.

 ## User Benefit